status-im/swarms/ideas/121-swarm-compensation/models.md

 2. Instead of spitballing bounty size, use issue size and priority to determine bounty size.
 E.g. a matrix where bounty size can be 1\*3=3 (small, high prio), 3\*3=9 (big, high prio).

+# Salary Burning

+1. A user can request funds for a certain time interval, e.g. SNT10.000 for the next 30 days.
+   - Usually this request will be tied to a specific proposed project/piece of work but that should be treated as implementation detail.
+2. Other people "Supporters" can pay into this contract until the threshold is reached
+3. After 30 days all supporters can either do
+   a) Nothing, their stake will be paid out to the requesting user in full after 10 more days.
+   b) Burn half their stake and receive back the other half.

+Burning half the money is a big statement and people won't do that lightly — it's useful to flag bad actors though.
+The more usual case would be just not working with the user again (which is an acceptable outcome that should not have negative consequences for either side).

+Allowing supporters to delegate the burning decision to someone else could be interesting in making this work for swarms as well.
+Swarm lead could be delegate for other people on the team while the swarm lead still remains accountable to original supporters.
+This might create a weird dynamic when the swarm lead doesn't get his chunk though.